natashajoann/Portfolio/_posts/2020-06-24-creating-a-fixed-image-background-in-5-simple-steps.md

 &nbsp;

 First things first, what is a fixed background?
-It's exacly what it sounds like: you have an image working as a background with content that scrolls on top.
+It's exactly what it sounds like: you have an image working as a background with content that scrolls on top.
 Like this:

 See the Pen [Fixed Background](https://codepen.io/natashajoann/pen/GRoErBY) by natasha ([@natashajoann](https://codepen.io/natashajoann)) on [CodePen](https://codepen.io).
 {: .codepen}